-If a driver already has a personal auto policy, most new vehicles that the person buys during the policy period will be covered automatically.
+If a driver already has a personal auto policy, most new vehicles that the person buys during the policy period will be covered automatically on temporary basis.
 This ensures that currently insured drivers can buy new cars and drive them out of a dealer's lot without being in violation of the law.
-However, the duration of coverage for a newly acquired automobile will depend on whether the vehicle is replacing another vehicle or being used as an additional one.